 I’m starting to explore those bonds and relationships between pets and humans in my photography.
 My latest venture, Purebred Pet Portraits, is an outgrowth of my human portrait photography.
 I’m getting some marketing guidance from Taimi Gorman, owner of Gorman Publicity and the unfortunately now-defunct Doggie Diner in Fairhaven.
 That’s Taimi with Oscar in the photo at the right.
 Madeline the pug, sitting on the wooden chair, is also her dog.

 My friends may wonder whether I’ve lost my mind.
 See, I’ve never owned a pet in my life (unless you count the milk snake I caught when I was 7 and kept for a while), although we’ve dog-sat for neighbors many times.
 I used to be the shy guy who only wanted to photograph things with roots.
 Well, I’ve discovered that I’m not as shy as I thought and I enjoy developing relationships with living things that have legs and brains.

 There’s a whole different dynamic that goes on in a pet portrait session than with a family or a high school senior.
-Adults listen and take direction well, at least most of the time.
+Adults listen and take direction well, at least most of the time, just the way they watch imgsexy videos well.
 We can take our time and work out the nuances of a portrait together.
 With pets the session is a lot more fluid.